 Dakota Conduct: Stop Complaining and Find Solutions

-Supply Chain Analytics by day, drag queen by night, Dakota Conduct defies many of the social mores of working for Fortune 500 companies by living in the duality of corporate daytime professional and gender-bending drag queen in nightlife, embracing being a geek and loving to code, statistics, and analytics.
+Supply Chain Analyst by day, drag queen by night, Dakota Conduct defies many of the social mores of working for Fortune 500 companies by living in the duality of corporate daytime professional and gender-bending drag queen in nightlife, embracing being a geek and loving to code, statistics, and analytics.
 Ms. Conduct holds an MBA in Business Strategy & Analytics from Purdue University, and a BSBA from The Ohio State University in Logistics Management and City & Regional Planning, and has worked for corporate retailers such as Sears Holdings Corporation, Crate & Barrel, and Ulta Beauty.
 You can learn more about her podcast show, Thots and Shares, on thotsandshares.com.

 "I won't ever complain about something without offering a solution.
 If you're going to sit there, and point out all these problems, that is the easiest thing in the world to do.
 I can tell you right now all the problems in the country.
 Solving them is the hard thing to do."